Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 #### Response json()
-The response of the GET method, it’s actually serialized JSON content. <br>
+The response of the GET method, it's actually serialized JSON content. <br>
 To get a dictionary, you could take the str that you retrieved from `.text` and deserialize it using `json.loads()`. <br>
 However, a simpler way to accomplish this task is to use `.json()`: